-2.1.2 Free Running mode
+2.3 Free-Running Interrupt Mode

-Task: Free running conversion on ADC channel 0.
+Task: Free-running conversion on ADC channel 0.
 Use of conversion complete interrupt.

-In this program, the ADC module is initialized and runs in free running mode in the adc_free_run_mode() routine.
-As the ADC conversion complete interrupt is enabled, the Interrupt Service Routine for this interrupt will be triggered as soon as a conversion is completed.
-In Free Running mode, a new conversion will be started immediately after a conversion completes.
+In this program the initialize() routine is used to initialize the ADC module.
+In free-running mode, a new conversion will be started immediately after a conversion completes.
 The ADSC bit remains high during a conversion.
 The time between two consecutive ADC samples depends on the ADC conversion time.